Using Herbal Remedies Safely

 DO NOT use them if you are pregnant or breastfeeding without consulting your healthcare provider.

 Although herbs are natural, not all herbs are safe to take during pregnancy.
 The FDA urges pregnant women not to take any herbal products without talking to their health-care provider first.
 Women are also urged to consult a trained and experienced herbalist (or other professionals trained to work with herbs) if they want to take herbs during their pregnancy.
-Some herbal products may contain agents that are contraindicated in pregnancy.
+Some herbal products may contain agents that are dangerous during pregnancy.

-Herbs may contain substances that can cause miscarriage, premature birth, uterine contractions, or injury to the fetus.
+Herbs may contain substances that can cause miscarriage, premature birth, pregnancy contractions, or injury to the fetus.
 Few studies have been done to measure the effects of various herbs on pregnant women or fetuses.

 Depending on the source, some information will list a herb as safe to consume during pregnancy, whereas another source may list the same herb as unsafe.
 Therefore, it is best to consult with your health care provider or someone trained in using herbs before taking any natural medicine or herb during pregnancy.